Tryllestry/Tryllestry/README.md

 - 👋 Hi, I’m @Tryllestry
 - 👀 I’m interested in coding and AI.
-- 🌱 I’m currently learning Python and AI.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on nothing for now.
 - 📫 How to reach me ...
-- 😄 Pronouns: Tryllestry
+- 😄 Pronouns: A teapot
 - ⚡ Fun fact: I like Python and AI.

 <!---